Extended Services Position Statement September 2019

 Park House at Ayresome provides a safe, stimulating and nurturing environment for our very young children, ensuring that the best possible start to their Early Years education.

 Specifically catered for the needs of 2 and 3-year olds, eligible 2-year-old children can enhance their learning and development from an early age.
-This provision will support early language, communication needs and provide a wide range of exciting activities and opportunities to stimulate the children’s personal, social and emotional development.
+This provision will support early language, communication needs and provides a wide range of exciting activities and opportunities to stimulate the children’s personal, social and emotional development.